Remarkable structures in integrable probability, I: max-independence structures: Max-independence structure in random matrix ensembles

 \begin{question} Can one obtain Tracy and Widom's convergence in law \eqref{Eq:CV:GUE2TW} writing

 for infinite sequences of random variables $ (Z_k(\gue_N))_{k \geq 1} $ and $ (\We_k)_{k \geq 1} $~? \end{question}

-The conjectural random variables $ \We_k $ obtained at the limit might differ from the $ Z_k(\Ai) $ defined in \eqref{Def:Law:PsiSquare:phi} or the $ Z_k'(\Ai) $ defined in \eqref{Def:Law:PsiSquare:TW2bis} as several decompositions are a priori possible (in addition, no commuting operator for the $ \gue $ kernel operator acting on $ L^2([s, +\infty), \mu) $ or its translated version has been found so far).
+The conjectural random variables $ \We_k $ obtained at the limit might differ from the $ Z_k(\Ai) $ defined in \eqref{Def:Law:PsiSquare:phi} or the $ Z_k'(\Ai) $ defined in \eqref{Def:Law:PsiSquare:TW2bis} as several decompositions are possible by associativity of the max operation.
+In addition, no commuting operator for the $ \gue $ kernel operator acting on $ L^2([s, +\infty), \mu) $ or its translated version has been found so far.
 We hope to come back to this problem in the future. \end{remark}